TalosThoren/devops-exercise/README.md

-- Test script could take arguments for host and port to test against ports exposed to the vagrant host (ie vagrant:80 -> host:8080, curl-check.sh could be run from the host as such: `bash ./curl-check localhost:8080`.
-Flags may be more appropriate (e.g. `-h localhost -p 8080`)
+- Test script could take arguments for host and port to test against ports exposed to the vagrant host (ie vagrant:80 -> host:8080, curl-check.sh could be run from the host as such this simple example: `bash ./curl-check localhost:8080`

 - More advanced vagrant provisioning could be used to generate a complete development environment.
 For now it is not recommended to make modifications